Frequently asked questions

 I feel pressured to cheat.
 Do I have other options?

 Cheating is never the right thing to do.
 However, it is common to think about cheating when things get stressful and feel unmanageable.
 Before cheating, reach out for help and explore your options.
-This can include talking to your instructor to ask for a deadline to be extended, reaching out to UBC resources for academic help on your assignments, or accessing any other resource that can contribute to your health and wellbeing.
+This can include talking to your instructor to ask for an extension for an assignment, reaching out to UBC resources for academic help, or accessing any other resource that can contribute to your health and wellbeing.

 What counts as academic misconduct?

-If you take an action that was specifically not allowed by your instructor (on an exam, or any kind of assignment for a course), that is academic misconduct.
-Individual instructors decide what is allowable in their courses and what is not, so be sure to read the syllabus for each of your courses.
+Academic misconduct is defined in the Academic Calendar, which also provides examples of different types of academic misconduct.
+Beyond these categories, if you do something that was specifically not allowed by your instructor (on an exam, or any kind of assessment for a course), that is academic misconduct.
+Individual instructors decide what is allowable in their courses and what is not, so be sure to read the syllabus and any assessment instructions for each of your courses.

-There is variation in what might count as academic misconduct because the criteria for assignments and appropriate evaluation of a particular assignment can vary by assessment type, course, and discipline.
-While collaboration might be allowed in one course because the discipline values that as a skill, another course might forbid collaboration because your ability to do completely independent work might be required to fulfill the goals of the assignment.
+For example, collaboration might be allowed in one course because the discipline values that as a skill, while another course might forbid collaboration because your ability to do independent work might be required to fulfill the course goals.
 Ask your instructor when in doubt.

 Check out the Academic Misconduct page for more details about the different forms of misconduct.